neondude/TweetInfoExtractor/ReadMe.md

         python TweetTotalCount.py <username>
 >>## Username
 >>Twitter username
+>>## Result
+>> Displays the Total retweet count and Total favorite count of the tweets of a given user.
 >>*Note: The user_timeline api retrieves only the latest 3200 tweets(both tweets and retweets are counted).
 Any tweet older than that cannot be fetched using user_timeline api*